Nissan Chemical (OTCMKTS:NNCHY) Reaches New 1-Year Low at $46.42

 Nissan Chemical Co.
-(OTCMKTS:NNCHY – Get Rating) shares hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as $46.42 and last traded at $46.42, with a volume of 14 shares traded.
+(OTCMKTS:NNCHY – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $46.42 and last traded at $46.42, with a volume of 21 shares trading hands.
 The stock had previously closed at $46.42.

-Separately, Citigroup cut Nissan Chemical from a “buy” rating to a “neutral” rating in a research note on Thursday.
+Separately, Citigroup lowered Nissan Chemical from a “buy” rating to a “neutral” rating in a report on Thursday, March 2nd.

 Nissan Chemical Corporation engages in the chemicals, performance materials, agricultural chemicals, and pharmaceuticals businesses in Japan and internationally.
 Its chemical products include MELAMINE, an adhesive agent; high purity chemicals; AdBlue, an urea solution; ammonia, sulfuric, and nitric acid; TEPIC, an epoxy compound; Melamine Cyanurate, a salt of melamine and iso cyanuric acid; Nissan Reishi, a health food; phenylphosphonic acid; HI-LITE, a chlorinated isocyanulate; OPTBEADS, a melamine-formaldehyde resin and silica; and FINEOXOCOL, a saturated fatty alcohol and acid.